LesterLyu/What-To-Eat/DOCUMENT/messages/message-readed.md

-# when the user read a message, it will update in the database
+# When the user read a message, it will update in the database

 Used to update the condition of is_read of a certain message for a user